Christmas List: item thirteen (parental love)

 Slightly to the East are further interpretations (KathNiel, Sarah Geronimo, Danny Espanto), and oh about another dozen or so folks of all colors–everyone with an impressive vocal range wants to nail this slider.

-But, let’s get back to basics.
-The original Jackson 5 with “Give Love on Christmas Day.”
+But, let’s get back to basics with the original: Jackson 5’s “Give Love on Christmas Day.”
 (No directions on how to wrap it.)

 A Month of Love: Stevie Wonder, Kimberly Brewer